Ivantt/myHealthIRL/README.md

 http://www.myhealthirl.com/

 ##Wallet
-Get consultatations from healthcare consultatnts and Doctors.
+Get consultatations from healthcare consultants and Doctors.

 #All Your Records in One Place
 And Locked with Ethereum Encryption, and manage who sees your records.